 Special note for you, boys - e-mail and online conversation links that promise to show Britney Spears or any other celebrity naked are fake and those web sites try to install malware on your computer and ultimately they will empty your bank account.

-8. Take control of information you reveal about yourself in social networks (Facebook, Pinterest, Google+, Twitter, Windows Live, etc).
-Do not show your personal information to everyone - this can be used in identity theft.
+8. Take control of information you reveal about yourself in social networks (Facebook, Pinterest, Google+, Twitter, etc).
+Do not share your personal information with everyone - this can be used in identity theft.
 Do not accept people you do not know as friends.
-If possible, use restricted groups for new online friends and display only your first name to them.
+Where possible, use restricted groups for new online friends and display them only your first name.

 9. If you think you can't live without P2P (peer-to-peer) programs such as BitTorrent, Soulseek, LimeWire, eMule, etc, make absolutely sure you are not sharing your whole hard drive contents or entire Documents folder.
 Create a dedicated download folder for each P2P program and share only that folder!
 If possible, limit shared file types to MP3 or something alike, but never share documents with extensions such as .doc, .txt, .rtf, .xls, etc.

-It is unbelievable what one can find using P2P programs - unprotected files with passwords, credit card, passport and driver license details, PIN codes, etc. Do not give cybercriminals a chance for identity theft!
+It is quite shocking what one can find using P2P programs - unprotected files with passwords, credit card, passport and driver license details, PIN codes, etc. Do not give cybercriminals a chance for identity theft!

 10. Do not even dream that you are anonymous online.
 Watch your language and actions; you can be tracked by both criminals and law enforcement.
-Yes, they can come knocking on your home door.
+Besides, advertising industry tries to track all your online behavior anyway.

 11. Learn to distinguish between phishing sites and real sites.
 Real financial sites always use secure transactions, so their addresses must start with https://, not http://.
-Furthermore, any modern internet browser (such as Internet Explorer 8 and later, Mozlla Firefox, Apple Safari, Google Chrome) displays a light green address bar for sites that are absolutely secure - protected by internationally approved security certificates.
-If address bar goes light green, you're safe!
+Furthermore, any modern internet browser (such as Internet Explorer 9 and later, Mozilla Firefox, Apple Safari, Google Chrome) displays a light green address bar for sites that use encryption for security purposes.

 The easiest method to tell phishing and non-phishing sites apart is to look for misspellings in site address and contents - if you're trying to buy something from eBay, its address is http://www.ebay.com, not http://www.eebay.com or http://www.ebay.com.fakers.cn.
 Furthermore, phony sites often contain myriad of typos in their contents and headings.